aaronicsubstances/scalable-ipc/README.md

 ## Features

-  * Based on UDP and TCP/TLS for IPC on single host machine and the Internet respectively.
+  * Based on TCP/TLS by default.
+In general however, underlying network is an abstraction for the protocol, and hence it can be used on top of any transport layer protocol, even over unreliable ones.
   * Enables multiplexing by using application layer session ids.
   * Places upper bound on TCP TIME_WAIT state count.
 In contrast when HTTP connections are not being reused (which is the usual case), TIME_WAIT states just keep increasing and hogging ports per TCP design, for time period of MSL value of 1 minute or more.
   * Exposes configuration parameters such as maximum window size, MTU, idle/ack timeout, and maximum retry attempts on a per application basis, and thus makes the protocol adaptable to a wide range of networking needs.
 In HTTP/TCP such parameters can only be configured globally for all operating system connections.